Graduate Certificate: Management Information Systems, Information Assurance

-The Graduate Certificate in Information Systems & Technologies / Information Assurance is designed to provide business professionals with the conceptual tools and language to more effectively deploy information technology and enhance organizational performance.
+The Graduate Certificate in Management Information Systems / Information Assurance is designed to provide business professionals with the conceptual tools and language to more effectively deploy information technology and enhance organizational performance.

 All courses (except IS&T 6800, MACC 6570) are taught in our 8-week hybrid format (combining one weekly evening class meeting, 5:30-8:30pm with online instruction).
 We follow the WSU semester calendar, dividing each semester into two 8-week class sessions.